Regulation and Frontier Housing Supply: Introduction

-The measurement of housing costs and regulation is an important element for a number of policy issues.
-Housing supply relates to urban sprawl because building upwards expands cities using less land, thus decreasing sprawl but increasing density \citep[e.g.,][]{nechyba2004urban,brueckner2011sprawl}. \cite{hsieh2019housing} have suggested that variation in housing regulation across locations has reduced productivity by causing spatial mismatches between labor and capital.
-Finally, housing deregulation is an important policy tool for checking growing inequality of wealth, if the latter is due to increasing land scarcity \citep[e.g.,][]{rognlie2016deciphering}.
+Measuring housing costs and regulation is important for several policy issues.
+Building upwards can mitigate urban sprawl by increasing density, offering an alternative to outward expansion \citep[e.g.,][]{nechyba2004urban,brueckner2011sprawl,fu2001site}.
+Variation in housing regulation across locations may reduce productivity by causing spatial mismatches between labor and capital \citep{hsieh2019housing}, although we are agnostic about the welfare consequences of the regulation we measure here.
+Additionally, housing deregulation is an important policy tool for checking growing inequality of wealth, particularly if due to increasing land scarcity \citep[e.g.,][]{rognlie2016deciphering}.
+Understanding the effect of regulation on housing is crucial for designing effective policies to address these and other related policy issues.